Facebook knows you too well. So do the third-party app developers and advertisers, constantly tracking your behavior on the social network.

-To do this, open your Facebook account and go to the “Settings” menu, and then click “Apps.”
-Or jump to the “App Settings”page directly.
+To do this, open your Facebook account and go to the “Settings” menu, and then click “Apps and Websites.”
+Or jump there directly.

 If you wish to prevent any of your data from being shared on Facebook’s API, turning off the platform is what you need to do.
 However, note that after you disable this setting, you won’t be able to log into other websites with your Facebook account.
 If you ask me, this is the right thing to do.
 Because who needs that feature anyway?

-To do this, stay on the “App Settings” page and click “Edit” under the “Apps, Websites and Games” section.
+To do this, stay on the “Apps and Websites” page and click “Edit” under the “Apps, Websites and Games” section.